kube-land/nelly/README.md

 ## Tracing (OpenTelemetry)

-Nelly had a support for tracing using [OpenTelemetry](https://github.com/open-telemetry/opentelemetry-go) which has been deprecated inf the favour of `othttp` (OpenTelemetry HTTP Handler) which only support the traditional `net/http` handler.
+Nelly had a support for tracing using [OpenTelemetry](https://github.com/open-telemetry/opentelemetry-go) which has been deprecated in the favour of `othttp` (OpenTelemetry HTTP Handler) which only support the traditional `net/http` handler.
 Unfortunately, it is not possible to use `othttp` directly with nelly middleware, but it could be used with `julienschmidt/httprouter` as follow:

 ```go
 // import "go.opentelemetry.io/otel/instrumentation/othttp"